suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 ### Caching System

 Included with version 1.2.0+ of the SDK is a caching system built in to the Core Data Integration to allow for local fetching of objects which have previously been fetched from the server.
-See the [SMCoreDataStore class reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMCoreDataStore.html) for how to turn on the cache, set the cache policy, manually purge the cache, etc.
+See the [SMCoreDataStore class reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMCoreDataStore.html) for details on how to turn on the cache, set the cache policy, manually purge the cache, etc.

 <br/>